Cavs-Warriors Saga Could Have Looked Quite Different with a Few Turns of Fate

 Andre Iguodala was inserted into the starting lineup over Andrew Bogut and Draymond Green was shifted to center in an effort to create space and push tempo.
 Kerr admitted to lying about the change when asked about potential lineup alterations earlier in the day.

-"I figure I have two press conferences on the day of the game, so I'm asked a lot of strategic questions," Kerr said.
+"I figure I have two press conferences on the day of the game, so I'm asked a lot of strategic questions," Kerr said to reporters after the game.
 "So, my options were tell the truth—and I was asked both at shootaround and before the game—so if I tell the truth, it's the equivalent of me knocking on David Blatt's door and saying, 'Hey, this is what we're going to do.'
 I could evade the question, which would start this Twitter phenomenon: Who is going to start for the Warriors?
 Or I could lie.
 So, I lied.
 Sorry, but I don't think they hand you the trophy based on morality.
 They give it to you if you win.
 So, sorry about that."

 The move sparked the Warriors to a series-tying win, and Iguodala went on to earn Finals MVP honors over James.
 Today (when healthy), the Warriors often flex that lineup to overpower teams.
 It took foresight for Kerr to debut it in a Finals game and without it, Golden State may not have recovered against the more experienced James and the Cavaliers, even without Irving.